 When I left Soviet Russia in 1991, I thought I would never see a command-and-control economy again.
 I was wrong.
 Over the past decade our global economy has started to resemble one, as the well-meaning economists running central banks have been setting the price for the most important commodity in the world: money.
 Interest rates are the price of money, and the daily decisions of billions of people and their corporations and governments should determine them.
 Like the price of sugar in Soviet Russia, interest rates today have little to do with supply and demand (and thus have zero signaling value).

-P.S.
-If Martian economists paid a visit to Planet Earth and surveyed our global economy, they’d form a very different view of its true health than most earthlings have.
-See, Martians wouldn’t be influenced by the positive feedback loop generated a seven-year bull market in stocks.
-The “low unemployment” numbers spat out by government agencies and touted by presiding politicians would also have little influence on them.
-They’d look at the percentage of people employed in the US, which is 3.5% below the 2007 high, and understand that true unemployment is probably double the official number.
+If Martian economists paid a visit to planet Earth and surveyed our economy, they’d form a very different view of its true health than most Earthlings have.
+Martians wouldn’t be influenced by the positive feedback loop generated by a seven-year bull market in stocks.
+The low unemployment numbers spat out by government agencies and touted by presiding politicians would also have little influence on them.
+They’d look at the percentage of people employed, which is 3.5 percentage points below the 2007 high in the U.S., and understand that true unemployment is probably double the official number.

-The Martians would not be swayed by the calmness and confidence exuded by central banks economists.
-They’d see that the global economy is barely producing modest growth while government debt is on the rise and interest rates are mostly at zero or even less.
+Nor would the Martians be swayed by the calmness and confidence exuded by central bank economists.
+They’d see that the global economy is barely producing modest growth, while government debt is on the rise and interest rates are mostly at zero or even less.

-After they studied our wild- and not-so-wild life they would conclude that the most superior and resilient living species on Earth is the cockroach, which seems to survive anything.
-If the Martians were to set themselves the task of constructing a stock portfolio that would perform well under the tumultuous market conditions that pertain on the Earth today, they would of course try to model the portfolio after that incredible insect.
-This is what I told my father.
+After they studied our wild and not-so-wild life, they would conclude that the most superior and resilient living species on Earth is the cockroach, which seems to survive anything.
+If the Martians were to set themselves the task of constructing a stock portfolio that would perform well under the tumultuous market conditions present on the Earth today, they would, of course, try to model the portfolio after that incredible insect.